kanishk98/smart-travel-planner/README.md

 Standard Flask REST API for consuming the predictions via HTTP requests coming from the Android app.

-Accepts a JSON object, converts it to the type expected by the trained model, and sends back the averaged results.
+Accepts HTTP query parameters, fits them to the type expected by the trained model, and sends back the averaged results.
 Here's where all of the important stuff happens:

 ```
     categorize(x_in)